songbird-software/gbf-slimer/README.md

 10. Use `F2` to pause the script and `F3` to shutdown the script
 11. The script will auto shutdown after the input duration has elapsed, or once you have run out of AP (if cheats are disabled)

+## Configuration
+This script offers a handful of customizable feature flags near the top of the script file.
+To change them, open the script file with any text editor and look for the section labeled "User Config".
+All of the flags are boolean, their values should only be set to true or false.
+- enableCheats           --- This will enable/disable the additional functionality for unlimited quest time and automatic AP refill
+- addSupportSummonFriend --- This will enable/disable whether the script will automatically add players as friends whose support summons you've used.
+True will send a friend request, false will skip sending a request.
+- errorLogging           --- This will enable/disable logging to file.
+By default, logs are created in the "logs" subfolder.
+New log files are started on a day to day basis to prevent unmanageable log file size.
+- skipWhileNotChecks     --- This will enable/disable the looping checks that wait until a button is available.
+This is a debug feature intended to skip image checks that we know to be functional in order to skip to other image checks that might be failing.

 ## Known Limitations
 - 1920x1080 minimum resolution requirement: This is because this script uses image search to detect the presence of buttons and popups.
 Realistically you just need a display that can do 1015 pixels vertically, since I took the image samples with a client size of 549x1015.
 - English client: Again, this is due to image searching.
 I play on an English client and so the image samples contain English text.